tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ### Entities

+Entities configuration consists of a list of entities.
+Every entity has an ID and a list of components.
+The ID consists of a global `namespace` and a `name` part.
+The namespace is prefixed to the name and together they form the ID.
+A component has a attribute `component` with the full ID and a variable list of component specific attributes.

+    entities:
+        namespace: <string>

+        entities:
+            - name: <string>
+              components:
+                - component: <string representing an id>
+                  ...

+The main key is `entities`.

 ### Region

 The region config allows to set the size of the map in x and y direction.
 Use the following keys to do so: